 Getting a HTML5 web app will be the quickest and most cost effective solution but it will not serve your purpose in most cases.

 Every mobile application, whether native or hybrid, needs to undergo an approval process before getting featured on their respective app stores.
 They must pass all restrictions imposed on their app’s content, images and design.
 Some applications containing racist, adult or inappropriate content do not get an easy clearance.

 Such apps prefer to stay on the web in the form of HTML5 web apps, where there are no censors on the content being shared.
 Some apps like Twitter, where users create and share content, have started using a warning label before showing objectionable content.

-With time, the gap between native and hybrid apps is getting bridged as better development, debugging and testing tools emerge.
-Hybrid apps have made mobile app development approachable to many.
+With time, the gap between native and hybrid mobile app development is getting bridged as better development, debugging and testing tools emerge.
+Hybrid apps have made custom mobile app development approachable to many.
 Yet the number of people ready to invest in a native app is increasing.
 Those who do not have the budget to build and market a mobile app have started opting for web apps.
 There is now something for everyone who wants to take their business mobile.

 Disclaimer: The Blog has been created with consideration and care.
 We strive to ensure that all information is as complete, correct, comprehensible, accurate and up-to-date as possible.
 Despite our continuing efforts, we cannot guarantee that the information made available is complete, correct, accurate or up-to-date.
 We advise - the readers should not take decisions completely based on the information and views shared by FATbit on its blog, readers should do their own research to further assure themselves before taking any commercial decision.
 The 3rd party trademarks, logos and screenshots of the websites and mobile applications are property of their respective owners, we are not directly associated with most of them.